synchrofit/synchrofit/README.md

 Note, `pip` and `pip3` can be used interchangeably.

-## Spectral models
+## Theory
-`synchrofit` offers the standard and Tribble forms of **three** synchrotron spectrum models.
+The `synchrofit` package offers the standard and Tribble forms of **three** synchrotron spectrum models.
 A brief qualitative description of each model is provided below. <br />

 ### The KP and JP models
 The Kardashev-Pacholczyk (KP; [Kardashev 1962](https://ui.adsabs.harvard.edu/abs/1962SvA.....6..317K/abstract), [Pacholczyk 1970](https://ui.adsabs.harvard.edu/abs/1970ranp.book.....P/abstract)) and Jaffe-Perola (JP; [Jaffe & Perola 1973](https://ui.adsabs.harvard.edu/abs/1973A%26A....26..423J/abstract)) models describe the synchrotron spectrum arising from an **impulsively injected** population of electrons -- that is, the entire electron population is injected at *t=0* and thereafter undergoes radiative losses.
 The difference between these two models is the presence (JP model) or absence (KP model) of electron pitch angle scattering.